c5shen/TIPP3/README.rst

 reads (if the read comes from a marker gene).
 See the pipeline below for the TIPP3 workflow.

-Additionally, TIPP3 can perform detection at different taxonomic levels (currently support species level).
+Additionally, TIPP-SD, as a subcommand, can perform detection at the species level.

 .. image:: https://chengzeshen.com/documents/tipp3/tipp3_overview.png
    :alt: TIPP3 pipeline